-Jack Dorsey Explains Why Twitter Didn't Block Alex Jones, Bucking Big Tech Trend
+Twitter CEO Jack Dorsey Explains Why Alex Jones Isn't Banned, In Big Tech Exception

 As NPR has reported, the removal of Jones' content began late last month when Facebook and YouTube pulled several of his videos.
 Last week, Spotify also pulled several episodes, citing its hate content policy.

 On Sunday, Apple took action, banning several podcasts from iTunes.
 Further suspensions piled up a day later — YouTube and Facebook said they removed his main outlets, as NPR reported, "citing repeated violations of policies against hate speech and glorifying violence."
-And Spotify said that "The Alex Jones Show has lost access to the Spotify platform."
+And Spotify said, "The Alex Jones Show has lost access to the Spotify platform."

 Jones has described the bans — and the timing of them — as "election meddling just three months before crucial mid-terms."
 Major social media sites have come under fire for having provided a platform for false stories and a forum for possible voter manipulation, especially during the 2016 election.